jupierce/oc-update-design-ideas/maintenance.md

 is outside of a maintenance window when the administrator decides to perform the canary testing.

-*Main MachineSet Setup*
+*Main MachineConfigPool Setup*
-The cluster has one MachineSet for worker nodes (machine-set-a), machines of which are currently one version behind the control-plane.
-To ensure they have control over when a new release is rolled out to workers, the administrator has the `MachineSet` configured with `versionManagement.pausedUntil=true`.
+The cluster has one MachineConfigPool for worker nodes (mcp-a), machines of which are currently one version behind the control-plane.
+To ensure they have control over when a new release is rolled out to workers, the administrator has the `MachineConfigPool` configured with `versionManagement.pausedUntil=true`.

-*Canary MachineSEt Setup*
+*Canary MachineConfigPool Setup*
-The administrator creates a new `MachineSet` (machine-set-b).
+The administrator creates a new `MachineConfigPool` (mcp-b).
 They configure the `release` field to point to the release payload currently associated with the control-plane.

 *Process*
-The administrator scales up `machine-set-b`.
-The `release` value in this `MachineSet` match the current release of the control-plane, so the version of software running on the newly created nodes matches the control-plane.
+The administrator scales up `mcp-b`.
+The `release` value in this `MachineConfigPool` match the current release of the control-plane, so the version of software running on the newly created nodes matches the control-plane.